 Windows 10 version 1803 and later

-If you added security questions when you set up your local account for Windows 10, version 1803 or later, here’s how to reset your password.
+If you added security questions when you set up your local account for Windows 10, then you have at least version 1803 and you can answer security questions to sign back in.

 Windows 10 before version 1803